 The Company's financial results are generally not expected to reflect provisions for current or deferred income taxes, except for any activities conducted through one or more TRSs that are subject to corporate income taxation.
 The Company believes that it will operate in a manner that will allow it to qualify for taxation as a REIT.
 As a result of the Company's expected REIT qualification, it does not generally expect to pay federal or state corporate income tax.
 Many of the REIT requirements, however, are highly technical and complex.
 If the Company were to fail to meet the REIT requirements, it would be subject to federal income taxes and applicable state and local taxes.
-During the three months ended March 31, 2013 the Company recognized an income tax provision of \$2.6 million related to the income and sale of investments held within AG MITT RMAT 2013, LLC and AG MITT RMAT 2013 II, LLC.
+During the three and nine months ended September 30, 2013 the Company recognized an income tax provision of \$0.1 million and \$2.8 million, respectively, related to the income and sale of investments held within AG MITT RMAT 2013, LLC and AG MITT RMAT 2013 II, LLC.